Alabama teenager rescued after getting lost in Bankhead National Forest - NewsBreak

 LAWRENCE COUNTY, Ala.
 (WHNT) — Officials say a teenager was rescued Tuesday after being lost in the Bankhead National Forest for almost eight hours.

-A spokesperson for the Lawrence County Sheriff’s Office said the call came in around 10:30 a.m. that an 18-year-old man might have wandered into the woods near the check-in station at Black Warrior Creek in Lawrence County.
+A spokesperson for the Lawrence County Sheriff’s Office said the call came in around 10:30 a.m. that an 18-year-old man might have wandered into the woods near the check-in station at Black Warrior Creek in Lawrence County.3 arrested on drug charges in Limestone County

 Deputies say the car belonging to the teen was found when they arrived on the scene.